ianrose/ianrose.me/source/_posts/permanent-rediect-github-project-page.md

 ---
-title: Permanent Redirect Github Project Page to Custom Domain
+title: Permanent Redirect GitHub Project Page to Custom Domain
 excerpt: The setup, you have your personal page at username.github.io with a custom domain, like custom.me.
 You have also created a project page for one of your repositories.
+art: west-4.jpg
 date: 2014-04-30 17:20:20
 tags:
 categories: